ConsultaRemedios/cr-ui/src/components/cr/RemovedItemsModal/RemovedItemsModal.md

-RemovedItemsMOdal is a component the displays the stores with itens removeds in cart.
+RemovedItemsMOdal is a component the displays the stores with itens removed in cart.

 ```js
 new Vue({